zeustamil/paulrhayes.com/source/_posts/useful-css-snippets.md

 ## Tweaked clearfix

 I still see a lot of sites using the old clearfix, including IE for Mac hacks.
-I've cleaned this up a bit and moved the IE specific parts into conditional IE stylesheets.
+I’ve cleaned this up a bit and moved the IE specific parts into conditional IE stylesheets.
 For lists, I found I often need to clear each `li`, to save littering the HTML with class names, I added `clearfixItems li`, now I only need one class on the `ul` or `ol`.

 ```css
 .clearfix:after,